CodeYourFuture/GitHomeworkFixErrors/homework.md

 What does HTML stand for?

-Hyper Tall Massive Language
+Hyper Text Markup Language

 ## Question 5

 What is CSS useful for?

-Making a website go faster
+Styling a website

 ## Question 6